GitPaulo/FFXIVRankings/README.md

 ![image](./preview.png)

-Use `/fcr` to toggle the display of the rankings.
+Use `/xivr` to toggle the display of the rankings.

-> This plugin pairs well with: https://github.com/GitPaulo/RightClickSearchInfo

 ### Installation through `https://raw.githubusercontent.com/GitPaulo/FFXIVRankings/master/repo.json`